zsavajji/gmap-vue/API.md

 A reference to the ancestor Map component.
 This is available only after `deferredReady()` has been called.
 You can access the map by:
 `this.$map.$mapObject`.

+### `MountableMixin`

+***Props***: `resizeBus : Vue`

+***Methods***: `_resizeCallback()`

+Use this mixin to implement top-level components which mounts over an existing element (e.g. maps, street view panoramas).

+This mixin is intended to help manage the `resize()` calls.
+Google Maps components need to know the size of the element they are mounted on.
+If you have reactive styles and classes (for example when you use `vue-router`) you need to call `resize()` on every component used by the Maps API whenever there are changes to the visibility / size of the mounted element.

+By using this mixin, components will listen on the bus (an object with `$on`, `$off` and `$emit` such as `Vue`) for the `resize` event, whereupon it will trigger a resize.
+If a `resizeBus` is not specified, it will listen on the default global bus, `Vue.$gmapDefaultResizeBus`.

+If you are creating new components, override `_resizeCallback` to define the desired behaviour when the resize is triggered.
+For example, in a `GmapMap`, `_resizeCallback` calls `vm.resizePreserveCenter()`.

+By default it will delay the resize by one tick.
+If you need longer ticks in order for styles to be fully applied, try delaying emitting the trigger.